5845 S Ellis Ave. Gates-Blake 333.

-Before coming to the UofC, I finished a B.A. in Political Science and International Relations from Centro de Investigación y Docencia Económicas (CIDE) in Mexico city.
+Before moving to Chicago, I received a B.A. in Political Science and International Relations from Centro de Investigación y Docencia Económicas (CIDE) in Mexico city.